lsst-uk/obs_vista/README.md

 The script [camera/buildDetectors.py](camera/buildDetectors.py) will be used to make a fits file describing each of the 16 CCDs.
 This is currently not running due to conflicts with the latest version of the stack.

-## TODO

-1. Run on every CCD extension not just the first.

-2. Define VISTA filters.